Nutthaweed/DiscordJsMusic-boilerplate/README.md

  </p>

-Discord Music javascript v13 boilerplate you can load this file
+Discord Music javascript v13 boilerplate you can load this repository by
+` git clone `